 Minimum Qualifications are the basic work experience, education, training, and/or licensure necessary to be considered successful in a job.
 A specific degree, professional certification, specific industry knowledge, or years of experience all constitute a different level of knowledge, skills, and abilities.
 It is important that your application displays your qualifications for the job in which you’re applying.

 Review of all submitted applications will take place after the job announcement closes and can take 2 to 3 weeks depending on the number of applications received.
 You will receive an email status update at the end of application review, letting you know the next steps.
 Also, you may reference the recruitment bulletin for additional information.

-All job announcements for the City of San Leandro will include supplemental questions.
+Yes, all job announcements for the City of San Leandro will include supplemental questions.
 Since these responses are rated and used to determine whether your application will proceed further in the process, it is important to answer all questions clearly and thoroughly.
 Some questions may have multiple parts; answer all parts of each question.
-Responses such as “see resume” or “see application” will be treated the same as no response and will automatically be assigned a score of zero.
+Responses such as “see resume” or “see application” will be treated the same as no response.

 Yes you can!

 No matter how short the book is, it counts!

 3 books a day is 1,095 books per year!